avinayak/avinayak.github.io/_drafts/finding-mona-lisa-in-the-game-of-life.md

             best = rms_errors.index(lowest)
             best_state = states[best]

 Hill Climbing works on finding the closest neighboring state to the state we have that has the least  difference from.
-The way I find the closest neighbor in every step is to create a copy of the best solution we have so far and invert a random state. this change is small enough that we don't risk stepping over some local minima so much.
-Also we use rms error metric to compare the best state and the target.
+The way I find the closest neighbor in every step is to create a copy of the best solution we have so far and invert a random cell.
+This change is small enough that we don't risk stepping over some local minima so much.
+Also we use root mean square error metric to compare the best state and the target.
 Other error metrics can be experimented with, but for this problem, I found that rmse was sufficient.

-After a days or so, I was able to obtain something that resembled monalisa.
+After a days or so, I was able to obtain something that resembled monalisa after runnign 4 generations of life.